What is a District Nurse?

 How can I arrange to see a District Nurse?

-Most bookings (referrals) come from the doctor (GP) but you are welcome to speak with our Intake Team who will help direct you to the service that best suits your needs.
+Most people get a referral from their doctor (GP) but you are welcome to speak with our Intake Coordinator who will help arrange an appointment to see a District Nurse.

 How much does it cost?

-Health Care Card Holders - $3.90 per visit
+Health Care Card/Pension Concession Holders - $3.90 per visit

 Make a booking